hanishtharwani123/JOKES-USING-JAVASCRIPT/README.md

 This is a website that generates random jokes using an API.
 Users can visit the website and enjoy a good laugh by clicking a button to fetch a new joke each time.

-## Demo

-A live demo of the website can be found at [jokes-generator.com](https://www.jokes-generator.com).

 ## Features

 - Fetch random jokes from an API.